 To assist liaison with other educational establishments in order to promote the continuity of learning, progression of achievement and curriculum development.

-Seek opportunities to invite parents/ carers, members of the Church family, community, business or other organisations into the school to enhance and enrich the school and its value to the wider community.
+Seek opportunities to invite parents/ carers, members of the Church family, community, business or other organisations into the School to enhance and enrich the School and its value to the wider community.

 To develop and maintain positive links and relationships with the community, local organisations and employers.

-To promote a positive image of the school.
+To promote a positive image of the School.

-To assist in ensuring that the school plays a constructive role in the life of the community and that its curriculum draws on the nature and resources of that community.
+To assist in ensuring that the School plays a constructive role in the life of the community and that its curriculum draws on the nature and resources of that community.

 The applicant will be required to safeguard and promote the welfare of children and young people.

 This job description forms part of the contract of the National Society employment of the person appointed to the post.
 It reflects the position at the present time only and may be reviewed in negotiation with the employee in the future.
-The appointment is subject to the current conditions of employment in the School Teachers’ Pay and Conditions Document as they relate to deputy headteachers.
+The appointment is subject to the current conditions of employment in the School Teachers’ Pay and Conditions Document as they relate to Deputy Headteachers.